sfosc/sfosc/content/sfosc-book/governance.md

 community puts its faith in the judgement of the leader.

-The advantage of this model is often perceived to be streamlined decision making, and a focusing on the founders moral authority over their work as the most legitimate way to decide the projects direction.
+The advantage of this model is often perceived to be streamlined decision making, and a focusing on the founders' moral authority over their work as the most legitimate way to decide the projects direction.
 Taken through Rawls lense, though, it is hard to advocate for this type of leadership.
 While it may be efficient at breaking ties, or resolving dispute, it clearly denies the